ThePrez/FOCUS2020-Workshop/camel/README.md

 ```
 mvn compile && mvn exec:java
 ```
-The program will continue running until canceled.
+The program will continue running until canceled. **Leave this program running until the exercise is completed**
-Test by placing items on the data queue.
-This is done by triggering database activity (return to workshop steps)

 You will know that the program is running and waiting for database activity by seeing output similar to the following:
 ```